JoshK4ng1/GenReL-World/README.md

 ### MuJoCo Menagerie
 To install MuJoCo Menagerie follow the installation steps on the [MuJoCo Menagerie github](https://github.com/google-deepmind/mujoco_menagerie/tree/main?tab=readme-ov-file#installation-and-usage).
 To visalize xArm7 run the [testxArm7.py](https://github.com/CIMBIBOY/GenReL-World/blob/main/testxArm7.py).
-It is advised to create the testxArm7.py in the instalaltion folder of MetaWorld: /path/to//metaworld here create testxArm7.py.
+It is advised to create the testxArm7.py in the installation folder of MetaWorld: /path/to//metaworld here create testxArm7.py.

 The path to xArm7's xml file have to be specified in testxArm7.py in line: mujoco.MjModel.from_xml_path('/path/to/mujoco_menagerie/ufactory_xarm7/xarm7.xml').

 The python script can be run with mjpython from a terminal window by finding the path to mujoco instalaltion: /path/to/mujoco/bin/mjpython.
 If the file does not have the execute permission, it can be added by running: chmod +x /path/to/testxArm7.py.

 To run use: mjpython /path/to/testxArm7.py.
-The script intagrates xArm7 xml into MuJoCo for visualization.
+The script integrates xArm7 xml into MuJoCo for visualization.

-The xarm7.xml can also be dragged to MuJoCo app downloaded from the official cite.
+The xarm7.xml can also be dragged to MuJoCo app downloaded from the official site.

 ## References